Sanix-Darker/rtmp-streamer/README.md

 ﻿# RTMP-STREAMER

-A C++ implementation of a RTMP server.
+A C++ implementation of a RTMP/HTTP-FLV server.

 ## How to start